Farmor's School: Academic performance

-In 2004 the School became a Business and Enterprise Specialist School.
-In 2007 the school was named a High Performing Specialist School and as a result of this it became a Science Specialist School.
-In 2013 the school's rating was downgraded from its previous 'Outstanding' in to 'Good' by Ofsted.
-A more recent inspection in 2017 again downgraded the schools Ofsted rating from 'Good' to 'Requires Improvement'.
+In 2013 the school's rating was downgraded from its previous 'Outstanding' in both 2006 and 2010 to 'Good' by Ofsted.
+A more recent inspection in 2017 again downgraded the school’s Ofsted rating from 'Good' to 'Requires Improvement'.
+In 2021, the school and 6th Form once again rated 'Good'.

 Academy Conversion

 In August 2011 the school, after a consultation, applied for and gained Academy status.
 The move came at a time when many schools across the county were converting.

 Academies Capital Maintenance Fund

 In 2013, the school was awarded a grant totalling nearly £1 million by the Academies Capital Maintenance fund.
 The grants were used to complete the schools flat roof repairs and build a new sixth form learning centre.
 The existing sixth form was re-decorated during the construction of the new extension, which was completed in 2014.